Hierarchical proximal Galerkin: a fast $hp$-FEM solver for variational problems with pointwise inequality constraints: Notes for fast implementation

 \textbf{Fast transforms.} An essential aspect for fast solve times when handling high-degree polynomials is the ability to implement the analysis (expansion in the basis) and synthesis (evaluation of the basis on a grid) routines in quasi-optimal complexity.
 Such transforms exist for the $L^2$-conforming basis $\Psi_\hp$ consisting of scaled-and-shifted Legendre polynomials \cite{alpert1991, keiner2011, townsend2018, SOActa}.
 In our implementation we opt for the approach described in \cite[Sec.~4.6.4]{SOActa} and implemented in \cite{fasttransforms.jl} where the coefficients of the Legendre expansion are converted to and from the coefficients of the equivalent Chebyshev expansion.
 The Chebyshev expansion then enjoys the use of the Discrete Cosine Transform (DCT) for quasi-optimal analysis and synthesis.

-\textbf{Alleviating ill-conditioning.} As observed by Keith and Surowiec \cite{keith2023} the nonlinear convergence of the Newton solver may degrade as $h \to 0$ and $p \to \infty$.
-We hypothesize this is due to the ill-conditioning of the linear system in \cref{eq:pG-matrix}.
-We find that there are three remedies to such a situation: \begin{itemize} \itemsep=-3pt \item Utilization of the block preconditioning strategy in \cref{sec:preconditioning}. \item Adding a small modification to the Jacobian, which we denoted by $E_\beta$ in \cref{eq:pG-matrix}.
-The local modification also makes the GMRES solver more robust. \item Choosing small values for the $\alpha$-sequence.
-Since the solver converges without requiring $\alpha \to \infty$, one may use small values of $\alpha$, for instance terminating whilst $\alpha < 1$, and still observe numerical convergence. \end{itemize}
+\textbf{Alleviating ill-conditioning.} The nonlinear convergence of the Newton solver may degrade as $h \to 0$ and $p \to \infty$ due to numerical ill-conditioning of the linear system in \cref{eq:pG-matrix}.
+We find that there are three remedies to such a situation: \itemsep=-2pt (1) Utilization of the block preconditioning strategy in \Cref{sec:preconditioning}.
+(2) Adding a small modification to the Jacobian, which we denoted by $E_\beta$ in \cref{eq:pG-matrix}.
+The local modification also makes the GMRES solver more robust.
+(3) Choosing small values for the $\alpha$-sequence.
+Since the solver converges without requiring $\alpha \to \infty$, one may use small values of $\alpha$, for instance terminating whilst $\alpha < 1$, and still observe numerical convergence.

 \textbf{Quadrature.} Quadrature is required to assemble or apply the action of the matrix $D_\psi$.
 For instance, in the obstacle problem, given $\psi_\hp$ we must compute (I) $(\zeta_i, \E^{-\psi_\hp})_{L^2(\Omega)}$ and (II) $(\zeta_i, \E^{-\psi_\hp} \zeta_j)_{L^2(\Omega)}$ for each basis function $\zeta_i, \zeta_j \in \Psi_\hp$.
 In our implementation we opted for a fast but non-standard quadrature.
 We consider the approximations $\E^{-\psi_\hp} \approx \sum_{k} c_k \zeta_k$ for (I) and $\E^{-\psi_\hp} \zeta_j \approx \sum_{k} \tilde{c}_k \zeta_k$ for (II).
 Once the expansions are performed, the integrals (I) and (II) are computed efficiently due to the orthogonality and support properties of the basis functions in $\Psi_\hp$.
 The integrals are only exact if $\E^{-\psi_\hp}$ is a piecewise constant.
 Nevertheless, experimentally the quadrature rule provided excellent results with the hpG solver exhibiting robustness against polynomial aliasing \cite[Ch.~2.4.1.2]{Karniadakis2005}.
 This quadrature scheme does not preserve symmetry in $D_\psi$ but when tested against a symmetry-conserving Clenshaw--Curtis quadrature scheme \cite{Clenshaw1960, trefethen2008} we found that the non-standard route allowed for quicker assembly of $D_\psi$ and actually reduced the number of nonlinear and GMRES iterations required for the obstacle problem solve.
 We use the same technique for the action and assembly of $D_\psi$ in the gradient-type case.